bytemate/rush-plugins/rush-plugins/rush-init-project-plugin/README.md

     {
       "packageName": "rush-init-project-plugin",
       "pluginName": "rush-init-project-plugin",
-      "autoinstallerName": "command-plugins" // the name of autoinstaller you created before }
+      "autoinstallerName": "command-plugins" // the name of autoinstaller which installs the plugin }
   ]
 }